PowerShell/DscResources/CONTRIBUTING.md

 ### Contributing to documentation
 One of the easiest way to contribute to a PowerShell project is by helping to write and edit documentation.
 To [edit an existing file](https://help.github.com/articles/editing-files-in-another-user-s-repository/), simply navigate to it and click the "Edit" button.
 GitHub will automatically create your own fork of our repository where you can make your changes.
 Once you're finished, save your edits and submit a pull request to get your changes merged upstream.

 If you want to contribute new documentation, first check for [issues tagged as "Documentation"](https://github.com/PowerShell/DscResources/labels/documentation) to make sure you're not duplicating efforts.
 If no one seems to be working on what you have planned, create a fork of our repository and start adding new files to it.
-Please use [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) to write your
+Please use [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) in the style of [this example](DscResourcesExampleHelp.md).

+### Improving test coverage for existing resources

+All DSC modules in the DscResources should have tests written using [Pester](TODO) included in a Tests folder.

+TODO: more

 ### Creating a new resource in an existing module